IP Fragmented Garbage

-IP Fragmented Flood is a DDoS attack aimed at consuming computing power and saturating bandwidth, they may also crash devices in rare cases because of buggy packet parsing.
+IP Fragmented Garbage is a DDoS attack aimed at consuming computing power and saturating bandwidth, they may also crash devices in rare cases because of buggy packet parsing.

 IP fragmentation is the process of breaking up a single Internet Protocol (IP) packet into multiple packets of a smaller size.